sok-og-skriv/sok-og-skriv-web/docs/en/searching/plan-your-searches.md

 ## Finding scholarly literature
 Once you have gained an overview of the subject and your research question is emerging, you will need information that reviews the subject more thoroughly.
 The academic community expects you to base your assignment on scientific sources.
 Articles in peer-reviewed journals are the most important entrance to scientific sources, in addition to books.
 The term _peer-review_ means that the manuscript has been reviewed by expert scientists prior to publication.

-The current module, “Plan your search”, first and foremost aims to give you an introduction to, by planning and using specific techniques, how to search using academic search tools and databases.
+The current module, “Plan your search”, first and foremost aims to give you an introduction to, how to search when using academic search tools and databases.
 But there are other ways to find scholarly literature, and here are some examples:

 + Get tips from your lecturer or supervisor
 + Review reference lists of relevant articles or books